 23. Stick the arms to the body, poking the arm first and then, adding the sleeve.
 Put some edible glue on the hands to glue them to the face and to facilitate the position of the arms.
 Later, shade the apron with some powder brown chocolate from Rainbow Dust.

 24. For the feet, use some grey modelling paste.
 Make two short, thick strips and press one of the side in order to flatten it.
 Fold it in a right angle.
 Add some brown fondant to make the bottom of the trousers.
 Poke two pieces of wire (gauge 18).
 Let dry.

-25. Lastly, poke the feet in the figurine and poke the whole fondant figure on the top of your cake.
+25. Lastly, poke the feet in the figurine and put the whole fondant figure at the top of your cake.